raphaellith/Typewriters-to-Belie-Format/non-post-markdowns/appear-in-top-right/02_about.md

 appear-in-top-right: true
 ---

-> **This website is still in construction --- a more detailed description is coming soon!**

 ## What's with the name?

 As of time of writing, this blog is somewhat nonsensically titled _Typewriters to Belie Format_, an anagram of "temporary title for website".
 The site will likely be renamed in the near future, hopefully in a more meaningful or memorable way.